-- Step 2 In the Transaction No. list, enter the transaction number on your receipt printed out by POS machine. - Step 3 In the Start Time box and End Time box, enter the time period that you want to search the POS transaction information. - Step 4 Click Search.
+- Step 2 In the POS SEARCH box, enter the information such as transaction number on your receipt, amount, or product name. - Step 3 In the Start Time box and End Time box, enter the time period that you want to search the POS transaction information. - Step 4 Click Search.